mwdavisii/nyx/readme.md

 ## Installation & Configuration

 ### My Configured Hosts

-Below are descriptions of the hosts I have configured if it helps give you an idea of something
+Below are descriptions of the hosts configurations.
+If you have access to windows / wsl, I recommend wsl/hosts/nixos.

 ```Markdown
 ├─ system